Andrew College: Financial

-Total tuition and fees plus room and board for the 2019–2020 academic year was $29,428 per student.
-However, with an institutional financial aid budget exceeding $2.1 million, access to the Georgia Tuition Equalization Grant and private support, Andrew's true cost is greatly reduced.
+Total tuition and fees plus room and board for the 2025–2026 academic year is $32,224 per student.
+However, with an institutional financial aid budget exceeding $4 million, access to the Georgia Tuition Equalization Grant, federal grants and private support, Andrew's true cost is greatly reduced.

-As of 2025, the college has an endowment of $10,000,000.
+As of 2025, the college had an endowment of $12,000,000.